An explicit presentation of the centre of the restricted rational Cherednik algebra: Calculating directly from the partition

 \section{Calculating $A(\lambda)^+$ directly from the partition}

 As demonstrated in Section $6$ we have an algorithm for calculating the algebras $A(\lambda)^+$ using the Wronskian.
 Here we will refine this result and show that calculating the Wronskian is unnecessary.
 In fact, the algebra $A(\lambda)^+$ can be derived directly from the partition $\lambda$.
 Key to providing an explicit presentation of $A(\lambda)^+$ directly from a partition $\lambda\vdash n$ is understanding how the coefficients of the terms appear in the Wronskian.
 We shall split the problem of understanding the coefficients into two distinct cases.
-We say that terms of the form $f_{i,j}$ are linear and terms of the form $f_{i_1,j_1}f_{i_2,j_2}\cdots f_{i_m,j_m}$ for $m>1$ are non-linear.
+We say that terms of the form $f_{i,j}$ are linear and terms of the form $f_{i_1,j_1}f_{i_2,j_2}\dots f_{i_m,j_m}$ for $m>1$ are non-linear.
 We begin with the simpler task of understanding the linear terms.

 The first question we want to answer is how often do linear terms appear in the coefficients of the Wronskian for a given partition of $n$?
-It is fairly straight forward to see that each linear term can appear in only one coefficient.
+It is fairly straightforward to see that each linear term can appear in only one coefficient.
 Recall that algebra $A(\lambda)^+$ can be written as

 where the $r_s$ are homogeneous elements and $\deg(r_s)=s$.
 Abusing terminology we say that ``a monomial $m$ in the $f_{i,j}$ appears in $r_s$'' if the coefficient of $m$ in $r_s$ is non-zero. \begin{lem} If the linear term $f_{i,j}$ appears as a monomial in one of the elements $r_s$, then $j=s$. \end{lem} \begin{proof} By Lemma~\ref{lem15} the Wronskian is a homogeneous polynomial of degree $n$.
 Also $A(\lambda)^+$ is a complete intersection and therefore the coefficient of $u^i$ is non-zero for all $0\leq i\leq n$.
 In other words, $r_i\neq 0$ for all $i$.
 Therefore, a linear coefficient of $u^i$ has degree $n-i$.
 Since the linear term $f_{i,j}$ has degree $j$ we conclude that it can only appear in $r_j$. \end{proof} The following is a partial converse to Lemma~\ref{lem19}. \begin{lem} Consider a finite dimensional commutative ring